 Dostoevsky was a master of using irony to create psychological terror.
 Our knowledge of the protagonist’s sinister crime makes us paranoid that he’s going to be caught.
 The book plays out like a game of cat and mouse between what we know and what they know.
 All in all, I’d say it’s an essential read for anyone looking to learn more about dramatic irony in literature.

 Dramatic irony occurs when the audience knows more than the characters – but what is the opposite of dramatic irony?

 When the character knows more than the audience.

-Now that we've got a better understanding idea of what dramatic irony is and how it works, let's go a little deeper into the subject.
+Sherlock is a master at using deductive reasoning to make sense of situations; oftentimes before the audience is able to do so.
+Now that we have a better understanding of what dramatic irony is and how it works, let's go a little deeper into the subject.

 One of the biggest questions involves the difference between dramatic and situational irony.
 In the next section, we’ll set the record straight.